 2. Create

 Create converts a framed hypothesis into an executable artefact.
 Once the problem is sharply defined, Create makes it tangible.
-This phase combines human design judgement with AI-assisted generation to build the smallest artefact capable of producing meaningful feedback.
+This mode combines human design judgement with AI-assisted generation to build the smallest artefact capable of producing meaningful feedback.

 In the AI era, this may include interactive prototypes, thin-slice coded MVPs, workflow simulations, or service experiments.

-Design and code do not operate sequentially.
-They co-exist.
+Design and code do not operate sequentially — they co-exist.
 The goal is not polish or completeness, but testability.
 If an idea cannot be expressed in executable form, it cannot be validated.
-Create makes risk visible by embedding assumptions into something real.

 - Interactive prototype or thin-slice working build